xregistry/spec/core/spec.md

   defined), MUST NOT include the target Resource's attributes or nested collections in its serialization.

-There are two ways to `export`:
+There are two ways to export:
 - The `?export` query parameter MAY be used on any `GET` request to any level of the Registry's hierarchy.
 - The `/export` API MAY be used with the `GET` method to retrieve the entire Registry.
 This is semantically equivalent to a `GET /?export` but expressed as an API so that a static file server implementation can support it.

-As noted above, `export` changes the serialization rules of Resources by removing the Version level attributes.
-For clarity, the serialization of a Resource when `export` is used will adhere to the following:
+As noted above, export changes the serialization rules of Resources by removing the default Version attributes.
+For clarity, the serialization of a Resource when exported will adhere to the following:

 ```yaml
 {